d2l-ai/d2l-en/chapter_recommender-systems/neumf.md

 ```

 ## Model Implementation
 The following code implements the NeuMF model.
-It consists of a generalized matrix factorization model and a multilayered perceptron with different user and item embedding vectors.
+It consists of a generalized matrix factorization model and a multi-layered perceptron with different user and item embedding vectors.
 The structure of the MLP is controlled with the parameter `mlp_layers`.
 ReLU is used as the default activation function.

 ```{.python .input  n=2}
 class NeuMF(nn.Block):